 The Rye Conservation Commission (RCC) is intent on mitigating the impact of pedestrian traffic on the remaining wetland crossings, as well as improving water drainage on the trails.
 Wet segments will be forded with bog bridges, some of which were already installed by AMC (Appalachian Mountain Club) contractors.
 Typically, bog bridges are constructed with two 4 by 8-inch timbers (8 feet long), though for very wet areas or bridges over streams, a wider platform with three timbers is preferable.
 The timbers are laid side by side with a separating gap 1 to 3 inches wide, which is adjusted for comfortable walking.
-The timbers are spiked to three wooden supporting blocks spaced at intervals beneath the platform to avoid bounce.
-The foundational blocks are well-secured in the underlying earth.
-The bog bridge 8-foot segments are then laid end to end to ford the entire length of wetland.
-The overall results are a light footprint-only the supports touch the wet terrain-and the ability for water to drain through the ford.
-Surface water flow is not disrupted by rutted ground, stream siltation is prevented, and recreationalists avoid muddy feet.

-A combination of bog bridges and stepping stones offer an effective way to cross wet areas.
+A combination of bog bridges and steppingstones offers an effective way to cross this wet area.